 What is the Intra-Workout?

-The Intra-Workout refers to the time between the beginning of the workout and the end.
-Thus, it constitutes a part of the Peri-Workout or Peri-Training, which is integrated by:
+The Intra-Workout refers to the time between the beginning and the end of the workout.
+Thus, it is part of the Peri-Workout or Peri-Training, which is formed by:

-Intra-workout only takes place on those days where we are training or taking part in an event or competition.
-By taking intra-workout supplements we are able to supply nutrients that are foccused on benefiting our athletic performance and recovery.
+Intra-workout only takes place on those days when we are training or taking part in an event or competition.
+By consuming intra-workout supplements we are able to supply nutrients that are focused on improving our athletic performance and recovery.

-It is that which efficiently provides nutrients during training or competition.
-These supplements must possess a number of properties so as to be readily usable at any given moment:
+It is the one that efficiently provides nutrients during the workout or competition.
+These supplements must have a series of properties to be used at this specific time:

-These features mean that whenever we are involved in a training session, we will be able to provide nutrients in the fastest manner possible and without any stomach upsets or having to chew them.
-Of course, an appealing flavour will also be quite important so as not cause any feeling of disgust which might indirectly but negatively impact on the activity itself.
+These features are necessary whenever we are involved in a workout session, in order to provide nutrients in the fastest way possible and without causing any digestive issue or chewing them.
+Of course, an appealing flavor will also be quite important, otherwise it might indirectly but negatively affect the activity.

-Performance can be defined as an intrinsic quality associated with that person, depending on certain parameters, genetic factors and also on the level of training or fitness.
-An athlete who is in the best physical condition will exceed the performance of another that has discontinued their training, despite previously having been in an equal condition to the aforementioned athlete.
+Performance can be defined as an intrinsic quality that depends on certain parameters, genetic factors, and also on the workout level or physical condition.
+An athlete who is in a better physical condition will overcome the performance of another that has stopped training, even if he was previously in the same condition.

-Adverse weather conditions will work against the interests of the athlete, producing a more rapid wearing or exhaustion, greater than in other circumstances.
+Adverse weather conditions will go against the athlete, producing more exhaustion than in other circumstances.

-In such situations, there are certain ingredients that can prolong the duration and intensity of the activity, thereby improving our performance.
+In such situations, there are certain ingredients that can prolong the duration and intensity of the activity, which will improve the performance.

-A specific example: a marathon.
-There is a term known as 'The Wall', in which the organism finds itself close to exhausting its energy reserves after prolonged and demanding activity, which can force the athlete to stop before they run dry completely.
-In this situation the use of mineral salts can be critical.
+A specific example would be a marathon.
+There is a term known as 'The Wall', when the organism is close to running out of its energy reserves after a long and demanding activity, which can force the athlete to stop completely.
+In this situation, the use of mineral salts can be crucial.

-In this section we will cover two types of recovery, depending on the system on which the supplements act:
+In this section we will find two types of recovery, depending on the system that benefits from the supplements:

 - Energy recovery